entechlog/dbt-snow-mask/README.md

   FROM TABLE(INFORMATION_SCHEMA.POLICY_REFERENCES(POLICY_NAME => '<database-name>.<schema-name>.<masking-policy-name>'));
 ```

-# Future Enhancements & Limitations
-- Optimize macros & reduce number of lines in macros
-- `unapply_masking_policy` has to be executed before running masking policy definitions with `CREATE OR REPLACE MASKING POLICY`

 # Credits
-This package was created using examples from [Serge](https://www.linkedin.com/in/serge-gekker-912b9928/) and [Matt](https://www.linkedin.com/in/matt-winkler-4024263a/)
+This package was created using examples from [Serge](https://www.linkedin.com/in/serge-gekker-912b9928/) and [Matt](https://www.linkedin.com/in/matt-winkler-4024263a/).
+Please see the [contributors](https://github.com/entechlog/dbt-snow-mask/graphs/contributors) for full list of users who have contributed to this project.

 # References
 - https://docs.snowflake.com/en/user-guide/security-column-ddm-intro.html
 - https://getdbt.slack.com/archives/CJN7XRF1B/p1609177817234800

+# Contributions
+Contributions to this package are welcomed.
+Please create issues for bugs or feature requests for enhancement ideas or PRs for any enhancement contributions.